- June 25, 2020

 - Once the external environment is studied, the auditing firm must then test the internal controls of the firm.
 They also have to review and verify that the company conforms to all the statutory guidelines stated by the Economic Substance Law, UAE.

 - After this, the financial advisory firm must rank controls and risks depending on the severity of the risks they impose.
-Depending on loss expectation and control effectiveness, the risks are categorized as low, medium, and high.
+Depending on loss expectation and control effectiveness, the risks come under three categpries.
+Namely, these are low, medium, and high.
 They then have to mention corrective measures for medium and high risks to ensure they comply with governmental norms.

-- Once all of this is done, the firm must start verifying the financial documents of the company.
-After that is done, the associated chartered accountant must issue a final report.
+- Afterwards, the firm must start verifying the financial documents of the company.
+Lastly, the associated chartered accountant must issue a final report.
 Based on the probability of loss, risks are classified as Tier 1, Tier 2, and Tier 3.

 Why Perform a Statutory Audit?

-- In most cases, it is government mandated and hence is a requirement, rather than an option.
+- Firstly, in most cases, the government asks for a statutory audit.
+Hence, it is a requirement, rather than an option.

 - Sometimes, in order to give out financial aid, NBFCs and Banks ask for statutory audits to ensure that the financial position of the company is secure.